Peritract/browser-check/README.md

-Gets information about a browser.
-For FCC.
+A request header parser for FCC.